SEO for Nonprofits: The Key to Online Donor Engagement

 Increase your website’s domain authority score by getting backlinks from other credible and relevant websites in the nonprofit industry.

-Tools like SEMRush and Moz can help you measure your domain authority score and set a goal to increase it.
+Tools like Ahrefs and Moz can help you measure your domain authority score and set a goal to increase it.

 Your backlink strategy should go hand in hand with a guest blogging strategy.
 Guest blogging is all about building relationships.
 Connect with nonprofit bloggers, consultants, industry experts, and organizations and offer to contribute to their websites by writing relevant content for their blog pages in exchange for backlinks.